fls-bioinformatics-core/galaxy-tools/macs21/README.rst

     ./run_tests.sh -id macs2_wrapper

-(However there are no tests defined at present.)

 History
 =======

-This tool is based on the ``modencode-dcc`` MACS2 tool developed by Ziru Zhou (ziruzhou@gmail.com), specifically the ``16:14f378e35191`` revision of the tool at
+This tool was originally based on the ``modencode-dcc`` MACS2 tool developed by Ziru Zhou (ziruzhou@gmail.com), specifically the ``16:14f378e35191`` revision of the tool available via

 - http://toolshed.g2.bx.psu.edu/view/modencode-dcc/macs2

-It has been substantially modified both to adapt it to MACS 2.1.0, and to re-implement the internal workings of the tool to conform with current practices in invoking commands from Galaxy.
+This version has been substantially modified both to adapt it to MACS 2.1.0, and to re-implement the internal workings of the tool to conform with current practices in invoking commands from Galaxy, and to add new functionality.

 ========== ======================================================================
 Version    Changes
 ---------- ----------------------------------------------------------------------
+2.1.0-3    - Add tool tests
 2.1.0-2    - Add option to create bigWig file from bedGraphs; fix bug with -B
              option; make --mfold defaults consistent.
 2.1.0-1    - Initial version